-From the visual search menu, you are able to select which document to perform the search on using the first drop-down menu on the panel.
-You have the option of searching on the current document, current page (floor plan), all open documents, recents, and folder.
-By default, current page (floor plan) will be selected.
-For this example, I am just searching the current page (floor plan), so I’ll keep the default selection.
+From the Visual Search menu, you are able to select which document to perform the search on using the first drop-down menu on the panel.
+You have the option of searching on the Current Document, Current Page, Open Documents, Recents, and Folders.
+By default, Current Page will be selected.
+For this example, I am just searching the current page, so I’ll keep the default selection.

-Under the search selection drop-down menu are visual search options.
-These options include visual search sensitivity, which determines how exact each match must be, an option to search multiple rotations, filter by color, include markups in the visual search, and the option to search for fine details.
+Under the search selection drop-down menu are visual search Options.
+These options include Sensitivity, which determines how exact each match must be, and options to Search Multiple Rotations, Filter by Color, Include Markups, and Search for Fine Details.
 I am going to perform a basic visual search, and will leave the default selections selected.

 The results for the search will show under the visual search options.
 An icon representing a result will display next to each result, and if you select one, Revu will jump to the result on the document, zoomed in so you can see it well on your screen.